This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links. Merci!

 But the food?
 They all remember the food.
 My grandsons are still talking about the meals en Normandie – from the country style petit déjeuner at their B&B to the meals in bistros and local restaurants.

-Their tasty and exciting culinary adventure deserves a well illustrated page to itself (writing it now!) but I know I can tempt all the taste buds with a beautiful display of “saucissons secs” – the ultimate selection for any charcuterie tray.
+Their tasty and exciting culinary adventure deserves a well illustrated page to itself but I know I can tempt all the taste buds with a beautiful display of “saucissons secs” – the ultimate selection for any charcuterie tray.
 Sliced paper thin!